FriedOrange/MatrixSans/README.md

 * consistency
 * sound design

 *Authenticity* and *quirkiness* are often in conflict with *consistency* and *sound design*; the countless historical 5&times;7 fonts contain many unusual-looking (*quirky*) features, which by their nature are often poorly-designed.
-This is not to mention inconsistency: in most prior examples, for instance, the shapes of the letters *b*, *d*, *p* and *q* are frequently disharmonious in 5&times;7 fonts, despite being conventionally similar.
+This is not to mention inconsistency: in most prior examples, for instance, the shapes of the letters *b*, *d*, *p* and *q* are frequently disharmonious, despite being similar by convention.

-In this project, I have attempted to avoid ugliness, rein in the oddities and choose the most coherent, well thought-out designs possible.
+In order to retain the essence and charm of existing 5&times;7 fonts, yet rein in their oddities and avoid ugliness, none of these principles can be *fully* embraced.
+Instead, they serve as a guide while trying to choose the most coherent, well thought-out designs possible for this project.

 ### Inspiration

 For much of my life, I have liked both alphabets and lettering, and 8-bit home computers and video games.
 The intersection of those interests is low-resolution dot matrix graphics and fonts, which remain perhaps the most iconic feature of the 8-bit systems.
 Fonts based on a 5&times;7 dot matrix are especially noteworthy, having been some of the most common dimensions for over half a century.

-In utilitarian applications, 5&times;7 dot matrix fonts may still be found all around us, for example: in calculators, microwave ovens, electronic road signs, train stations and airport terminals, dot-matrix printers (which have mostly fallen out of use, but the style is still commonly seen in the best before or use by dates printed on food packaging) and &ldquo;character LCD&rdquo; modules used in all manner of electronic devices:
+In utilitarian applications, 5&times;7 dot matrix fonts may still be found all around us, for example: in calculators, microwave ovens, electronic road signs, train stations and airport terminals, dot-matrix printers (which have mostly fallen out of use, but the style is still commonly seen in the expiry dates printed on food packaging) and &ldquo;character LCD&rdquo; modules used in all manner of electronic devices:

 | ![Scientific calculator](documentation/inspiration/ScientificCalculator.jpg) | ![Microwave oven display](documentation/inspiration/MicrowaveOven.jpg) | ![Electronic roadwork sign](documentation/inspiration/RoadworkSign.jpg) |
 | --- | --- | --- |